 Aiguille du Midi.
 A mountain in the Mont Blanc massif within the French Alps.
 Very popular tourist destination and accessible by cable car from Chamonix.

 Place de la Bastille.
-A famous square in Paris where the Bastille prison stood until destroyed during French Revolution in (1789-1790).
+A famous square in Paris where the Bastille prison stood until destroyed during French Revolution (1789-1790).

 La Défense.
 Paris business district (largest in Europe).
-Located at the westernmost side of the 10 km (6.2 mi) long Historical Axis of Paris, which starts at the Louvre in Central Paris and continues along the Champs-Élysées, beyond the Arc de Triomphe and along the Avenue de la Grande Armée.
-If you are into long walks, you can walk all the way from Louvre to La Défense and come back with metro or a bus.
+Located at the westernmost side of the 10 km (6.2 mi) long Historical Axis of Paris, which starts at the Louvre in Central Paris and continues along the Champs-Élysées, beyond the Arc de Triomphe, and along the Avenue de la Grande Armée.
+If you are into long walks, you can walk all the way from Louvre to La Défense and come back by metro or a bus.

 Lake Annecy.
 Scenic swimming and water-sports locale.
-Picturesque lake for nice sightseeing adventures, including 13th century Château de Menthon-Saint-Bernard and village of Menthon-Saint-Bernard.
+Picturesque lake for nice sightseeing adventures, including 13th-century Château de Menthon-Saint-Bernard and village of Menthon-Saint-Bernard.
 Also good for biking around the lake.

 Mont Ventoux.
 A mountain in the Provence region of France, with an iconic bike trail, made famous in the Tour de France.

 Pont Neuf.
 The oldest standing bridge across the river Seine in Paris.
-Built in 17th century, this stone bridge hosts statue of King Henri IV.
+Built in the 17th century, this stone bridge hosts statue of King Henri IV.

-Interesting facts about France
+14. Interesting facts about France

 We hope you enjoyed reading about France!
-Safe travels!